grafana/xk6-output-influxdb/README.md

 	docker-compose run k6 run -<scripts/http_2.js
 	```

 4. Visit http://localhost:3000 to view results in Grafana.
-This repository includes a basic dashboard.
+	> This repository includes a [basic dashboard](./grafana/dashboards/dashboard.yml).
+If you want to build a custom Dashboard, contact the k6 team in Slack.

 ### Compatibility API